craigphicks/browser-on-lxc-vpn-xephyr/README.md

  - `node index.js ufwRule`<br/>
    Print out what the ufw rule would be to allow container to 'phone home' on init completion.

-## TL;DR

- - `node index.js init [-nufw] [-ntz]`
-   - Intialiizes container.
-Only required once unless changing parameters.
-   Container automatically runs upon host reboot.
-View with `lxc list`.
-   - `-nufw`<br/>
-   Don't automatically add the `ufw` rule.<br/>
-   There is no harm in adding the rule again if it is already present.<br/>
-   Two reasons for not adding the rule - <br/>
-     1.  `ufw` is not installed on the system <br/>
-     2.  `sudo` requires a password <br/>
-	 If the rule is not added, the user must ensure that the *phone home* action signaling the containers end of initialization is not blocked by a firewall.
-   -  `-ntz`<br/>
-   prevent host `/etc/timezone` from being copied to container.
-   *UTC* will be the container timezone.

- - `node index.js browse [-nxephyr] [-screen <W>x<H>] [-xephyrargs <string of pass thru args>]`
-   - requires <br/>
-     1. That the container be in the running state. <br/>
-	 2. That another Xephyr instance is not already running on the container.
-   - `-nxephyr`
-     - Used to run a browser in the container without `Xephyr`, instead running directly on the host Xserver via an ssh pipe.
-The browsers ip traffic will still be routed through the VPN, but the host Xserver buffer content might be not as protected from snooping, and the browser fingerprint will be more similar to that of a browser running on the host.
-Note that even when using `Xephyr`, `Xephyr` tranfers some X requests through the ssh pipe, so some fingerprint similarities may exist anyway.
-   - `-screen <W>x<H>`
-     - default value: `1920x1200`
-	 - specify the Xephyr screensize, e.g. `-screen 1280x800`
-   - `-xephyrargs`
-     - Used to pass a string of arguments to `Xephyr`.
-Run `Xephyr --help` to see what is available.
-The arguments <br/>
-   `-ac -br -screen <screensize> -resizeable -reset -terminate -zap`<br/>
-   are already hard coded.
-   - NOTE1: The program will not exit until Xephyr and the browser are closed.
-      (Or in no-Xephyr mode, until the browser is closed).
-      You may run in the background with "node index.js browse &" to free up the terminal.
-   - NOTE2: *Only when using Xephyr* - You may find that when clicking on firefox menu icon the menu doesn't drop down correctly.
-To fix that try typing 'about:profiles' into the address bar, and then clicking on "Restart without addons".
-When Firefox reopens, the menu *might* work.
-Otherwise, `<ctrl>+<shift>+w` will close firefox, and the setting page can be accessed with `about:preferences`.
-   - NOTE3: VPN function can be confirmed by searching for `myip` with the browser- the VPN address should appear.

- - `node index.js ufwRule`
-   - prints out the `ufw` rule whill will be automatically added unless the `-nufw` flag is used with `init`.
-The is helpful for checking address and subnet format and value, and for adding a rule manually whenn necesary.

 # Other Parameters